Liszt's Petrarch Sonnets

 was struck by those two lovely eyes that bound me Da duo begli occhi, che legato m'hanno

-It is at once apparent that the sound of poetry cannot be truly carried across from one language to another.
+The sound of poetry cannot be truly carried across from one language to another.
 The English translation wisely doesn't attempt rhyme, which would get nowhere near the sound of Italian.
 All that can be done is to make the meaning clear, but much is lost.
 Meaning resides as much in sound and rhythm as it does in syntax.
 We might even argue that Liszt's music is in many respects a mode of translation.
 I will argue this in my book.

 * Since Liszt's discovery of Petrarch scholars have renumbered the Sonnets, so Liszt's 'Sonetto 47 del Petrarca' is now found as Sonnet 61.
 There are 366 sonnets in all, one for each day of the year, all addressed to Laura, the object of Petrarch's unrequited love.